Iron John: Synopsis

 Iron John is a powerful being and has many treasures that he guards.
 He sets the prince to watch over his well, but warns him not to let anything touch it or fall in because it will turn instantly to gold.
 The prince obeys at first, but begins to play in the well eventually turning all his hair into gold.
 Disappointed in the boy's failure, Iron John sends him away to experience poverty and struggle.
 Iron John also tells the prince that if he ever needs anything, simply to call the name of Iron John three times.

 The prince travels to a distant land and offers his services to its king.
 Since he is ashamed of his golden hair, he refuses to remove his cap before its king and is sent to assist the gardener.

 When war comes to the kingdom, the prince sees his chance to make a name for himself.
-He calls upon Iron John who gives him a horse, armor, and a legion of iron warriors to fight alongside him.
+He calls upon Iron John, who gives him a horse, armor, and a legion of iron warriors to fight alongside him.
 The prince successfully defends his new homeland, but returns all that he borrowed to Iron John before returning to his former position.

 In celebration, the king announces a banquet and offers his daughter's hand in marriage to any one of the knights who can catch a golden apple that will be thrown into their midst.
 The king hopes that the mysterious knight who saved the kingdom will show himself for such a prize.
 Again the prince asks Iron John for help, and again Iron John disguises the prince as the mysterious knight.
-Though the prince catches the golden apple and escapes, and does so again on two more occasions, he is eventually found.
+Though the prince catches the golden apple and escapes, and does so again on two more occasions, he is eventually found out.

-The prince is returned to his former station, marries the princess, and is happily reunited with his parents.
+After telling his tale to the court, the prince is returned to his former station, marries the princess, and is happily reunited with his parents.
 Iron John too comes to the wedding.
-This time, he is seen without the shaggy hair or iron skin that made him frightening.
-Iron John reveals he was under enchantment until he found someone worthy and pure of heart to set him free from the enchantment.
+This time, he is seen without his wild man appearance that made him frightening, as his true form is a stately king.
+Iron John reveals to the prince he was under an enchantment until he found someone worthy and pure of heart to set him free, and in his gratitude he bequeaths all his treasures to the prince.

 Analysis

 Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 502, "The Wild Man as Helper".

 The oldest variant to be preserved is the Italian Guerrino and the Savage Man.
 In chivalric romance the motif appears in recognizable if rationalized form in Roswall and Lillian.
+This in turn influenced the ballad The Lord of Lorn and the False Steward, too closely related not to be derived.